Cynefin framework: Chaotic

-In the chaotic domain, cause and effect are unclear.
+In 2024, Snowden, the creator of the Cynefin framework, acknowledged that he may have been overconfident believing that the use of 'chaos' in Cynefin was clear.
+In a blog post, he explored several distinct but coherent meanings of the word chaos.
+One interpretation is mathematical chaos, which refers to unpredictability or randomness—an unconstrained and formless state, comparable to how gas relates to liquid and solid in physical states.
+In contrast to its everyday English usage, mathematical chaos cannot be conventionally modeled; instead, it must be either simulated or stimulated to understand its properties.
+Snowden also differentiates between simple chaos and complicated chaos, referencing J. Doyne Farmer's book Making Sense of Chaos.
+Snowden originally intended the mathematical definition to be the primary meaning of chaos within the Cynefin framework, although others have contradicted him and stated that Cynefin uses chaotic in the ordinary sense.

+Another interpretation is deterministic chaos, a state in which no agent can engage in dialogue with another.
+This perspective frames chaos as a deliberate decision-support technique.
+While Snowden acknowledges the value of collective wisdom in generating new ideas and forming well-rounded perspectives, he remains skeptical of this application of chaos.
+Tom Graves has criticized Cynefin for providing no tactics to manage deterministic chaos.

+A third meaning, accidental chaos, represents confusion, disorder, or even evil—the primordial darkness before order (light) is imposed.
 Events in this domain are "too confusing to wait for a knowledge-based response", writes Patrick Lambe.
+According to Snowden, resolving accidental chaos requires creating enough structure to categorize issues into either complex or ordered domains, a process he terms the aporetic turn.
+In this sense, chaos is temporary and necessitates constraints, though Snowden also recognizes the need to balance chaos and order.
+He asserts that a leader's role is not to solve problems directly but to establish constraints that enable solutions to emerge.
 "Action—any action—is the first and only way to respond appropriately."
 In this context, managers "act–sense–respond": act to establish order; sense where stability lies; respond to turn the chaotic into the complex.
 Snowden and Boone write:

 In the chaotic domain, a leader’s immediate job is not to discover patterns but to staunch the bleeding.
 A leader must first act to establish order, then sense where stability is present and from where it is absent, and then respond by working to transform the situation from chaos to complexity, where the identification of emerging patterns can both help prevent future crises and discern new opportunities.
 Communication of the most direct top-down or broadcast kind is imperative; there’s simply no time to ask for input.